msm8916-mainline/qhypstub/README.md

   - [Learn the architecture: AArch64 memory management](https://developer.arm.com/documentation/101811/latest)
   - [ARM Architecture Reference Manual for Armv8-A]

-Given how well [qhypstub] is working, it seems like the `hyp` firmware has only the following functionality on MSM8916:
+It seems like the `hyp` firmware has only the following functionality on MSM8916:

   - Block EL2 to make sure it cannot be used (Why?)
   - Bring RPM out of reset